 What is Private Browsing & How It Works?

 Most modern browsers for desktop as well as smartphones now come with a built-in private browsing feature.
-Also known as incognito mode in Google Chrome and InPrivate in Internet Explorer, this feature allows you to browse the internet without getting your search history recorded or saved in any form.
+Also known as an incognito mode in Google Chrome and InPrivate in Internet Explorer, this feature allows you to browse the internet without getting your search history recorded or saved in any form.
+Explore PureVPN’s extensions in just $0.99 and make the most of it during the 7-day trial.

 did you use incognito / private browsing?
 If not your search results tailored to you.
 That’s part of fake news problem